jahidcmt4/disabled-source-disabled-right-click-and-content-protection/readme.txt

 * You can restrict content and image usage based on user roles (e.g., Editor, Subscriber), allowing you to define who can view or copy sensitive information.

+= 🎉 Watermark Images (Pro) =

+* You can apply dynamic watermarks to images, helping you secure and protect your visual content from unauthorized reuse.

+= 🎉 Disable Rest API (Pro) =

+* You can disable the REST API to block external access and enhance your website security.

+= 🎉 Disable CDN (Pro) =

+* You can restrict CDN usage, helping protect your content from being accessed through external networks.

+= 🎉 Page Block by Password (Pro) =

+* You can add password protection to specific pages, giving you control over who can view them.

+= 🎉 Change Login Slug (Pro) =

+* You can change the default login URL, helping protect your site from unauthorized login attempts.

 == Installation ==